Hypsirophus: History and classification

-The first described fossils of Hypsirhophus discurus were unearthed by schoolteacher Oramel William Lucas who working for Edward Drinker Cope at Cope's Quarry 3 near "Cope's Nipple" at Garden Park, a fossil site 3.8 miles northeast of Canon City, Colorado, and came from the Tithonian strata of the Upper Jurassic.
-The fossils now accepted as Hypsirhophus were fragmentary and came from one individual, containing: a dorsal vertebra, 2 partial neural spines, 2 caudal vertebral centra, and a rib fragment.
+The first described fossils of Hypsirophus discurus were unearthed by schoolteacher Oramel William Lucas who working for Edward Drinker Cope at Cope's Quarry 3 near "Cope's Nipple" at Garden Park, a fossil site 3.8 miles northeast of Canon City, Colorado, and came from the Tithonian strata of uppermost part of the Upper Jurassic Morrison Formation.
+The fossils now accepted as Hypsirophus were fragmentary and came from one individual, containing: a dorsal vertebra, 2 partial neural spines, 2 caudal vertebral centra, and a rib fragment.
 These fossils were then sent to Cope, who briefly described them in 1878 as part of the Bone Wars, a competition between Cope and the Yale paleontologist Othniel Charles Marsh over fossils from the American West.
 Cope incorrectly grouped a theropod femur, possibly from Allosaurus, found nearby into the specimen causing him to believe it was a theropod related to Laelaps or Megalosaurus and possibly even synonymous with a species of the former that he described, Laelaps trihedrodon.
-The generic name of Hypsirhophus means "high roof" after the tall anatomy of the dorsal vertebrae, while the specific name hasn't been translated.
-The next year in 1879, Cope named another species, Hypsirhophus "seeleyanus", based on several vertebrae, limb bones, and teeth from an unknown locality in Colorado that have since been lost, but were theropod fossils instead of stegosaurian.
+The generic name of Hypsirophus means "high roof" after the tall anatomy of the dorsal vertebrae, while the specific name hasn't been translated.
+The next year in 1879, Cope named another species, Hypsirophus seeleyanus based on several vertebrae, limb bones, and teeth from an unknown locality in Colorado that have since been lost, but were theropod fossils instead of stegosaurian.
 Cope also inadequately named the species, making it a nomen nudum.
-The holotype of Hypsirhophus discurus was transferred to the American Museum of Natural History after Cope's death in 1897, now catalogued under specimen number AMNH 5731.
+The holotype of Hypsirophus discurus was transferred to the American Museum of Natural History after Cope's death in 1897, now catalogued under specimen number AMNH 5731.

-It was not until many years later and the descriptions of complete Stegosaurus skeletons that Hypsirhophus was classified as a stegosaur, with Cope's rival Marsh placing Hypsirhophus in Stegosauridae in 1892.
-Some later researchers have considered Hypsirhophus to be a synonym of Stegosaurus, or a nomen dubium, though Kenneth Carpenter and Peter Galton have suggested that it is distinct and valid based on differences in the vertebrae.
+It was not until many years later and the descriptions of complete Stegosaurus skeletons that Hypsirophus was classified as a stegosaur, with Cope's rival Marsh placing Hypsirophus in Stegosauridae in 1892.
+Some later researchers have considered Hypsirophus to be a synonym of Stegosaurus, or a nomen dubium, though Kenneth Carpenter and Peter Galton have suggested that it is distinct and valid based on differences in the vertebrae.